TheWitchDoctor/Hello-World/README.md

 This is another simple Page Repository
 - 👋 Hi, I’m Roy aka "@TheWitchDoctor"

 - 👀 I’m interested in Xbox and PS gaming, M365, collaboration and cloud apps, latest technology, and tinkering with gizmos and inventing.
+I'm new to code with js and know some powershell but am always looking to learn more.

 - 🌱 I’m currently seeking a long term employment opportunity that allows remote availability while I continue certification studies.